skycoin/skywire-testnet/testnet_rules.md

 * The whitelist is being **updated retroactively on a monthly basis** so it is **not important** in which week you are being approved for the whitelist.
 * **Official Skyminers are whitelisted by default after purchase.**
 * The rewards are **paid every month around the 5th** or with a short delay, depending if other things delay the process.
+* The deadline to submit complaints is being published in the monthly Skywire status update emails and in the [Skywire PSA channel on Telegram](https://t.me/SkywirePSA).

 <br>
 <h3>Official Skyminers </h3>